 ‘Tis the season for chocolate peppermint cake!
-Keep the magic of the holidays alive with all the glitter and sparkle of this fun and festive chocolate peppermint unicorn cake.
+Keep the magic of the holidays alive with all the glitter and sparkle of this fun and festive Christmas unicorn cake.

 I know what you’re thinking.
 Oh no, she did it again.
 Well, yes I did.
 My sweet girl might be 14, but she is so fun and carefree at heart.
 And she’s still holding on to the excitement of trick-or-treating, the joy from watching every golden retriever Buds movie and of course, the magic of unicorns.

 Ever since I made her a unicorn cake for her birthday last year, we got bit by the unicorn baking bug and have continued to come up with fun new unicorn themed ideas.
-Some have become reality, like our halloween unicorn cupcakes, while others remained pure fantasy.
+Some have become reality, like our halloween unicorn cupcakes and Easter bunny unicorn cake, while others remained pure fantasy.

 Now if you are not into unicorns, no worries.
 You can still use my chocolate cake box mix hack to create a delicious and festive chocolate peppermint cake – minus the unicorn!